One More Day To There

 Sadly, this album was never released.
 The label lost its distribution just as the band was wrapping up the recording.
 The label sought a new distribution deal but eventually dissolved.

-The album, against the bands wishes, went to press under the title “Sacrifice.”
-It also had a slightly disturbing boy band picture of Fringe on the cover, again not what they wanted.
-Even so, the label was a wonderful group of people who greatly believed in Fringe and sacrificed along with the band to see their musical aspirations realized.
+The album, against the band’s wishes, went to press under the title “Sacrifice.”
+While the label was a wonderful group of people who greatly believed in Fringe and sacrificed along with the band to see their musical aspirations realized, at the end of the day this album never released.

-However, on this webpage, history has been re-written.
 The band had wanted the title “One More Day To There.”
+And so, years after the band broke up, Jason posted an online version of the album online for free under that title.
 As far as cover art, the painting by Magdalena Wanli perfectly captures the beautiful hope the band felt while recording this album.

 The album was completed in 2002 and has yet to be officially released.